git-archiver/mcs-supported-platforms/content/en/LinkIt Connect 7681/LinkIt_Connect_7681_Getting_Started_Contents.md

 ![]( ../images/img_linkitconnect7681_08.png )

 # Step 3.
-Connect your board to Wi-Fi
+Connect board to Wi-Fi

 a.
 Let's connect that board of yours to Wi-Fi.
 Open up the **MCS mobile app**, and **sign in** with your details.
 After signing in, tap the **add icon** on the **bottom right corner**.